MaxGandini/Obsidian_brain/Mathematics/Numeric calculus/Polinomial interpolation.md

 \end{cases}
 $$

-Then, we get the equation set:
+Then, we get the equation set: (WIP)

 $$
 \begin{cases}